wujiyang/Face_Pytorch/README.md

 ## Usage
-1. download the source code to your machine.
+1. Download the source code to your machine.
-2. parpare the train data and train list, test data and test verification pairs.
+2. Parpare the train data and train list, test data and test verification pairs.
-3. set your own dataset path and any other parameters in train.py.
+3. Set your own dataset path and any other parameters in train.py.
-4. run train.py file, test accuracy will print into log file during training process.
+4. Run train.py file, test accuracy will print into log file during training process.
 ---
-5. every eval file can work independently for the model test process. just set your own args in the file.
+5. Every eval file can work independently for the model test process. just set your own args in the file.

 ## References
 [MuggleWang/CosFace_pytorch](https://github.com/MuggleWang/CosFace_pytorch)